While it’s important to keep on top of your sexual health all year round, it is especially important to do so during the summer months.

 Taking your favourite sex toys along on your holiday can be a tempting idea, but different countries have different laws regarding sex toys.
 For instance, sex toys are prohibited in India, the United Arab Emirates and Saudi Arabia.
 Illegal items may be confiscated upon arrival, so to avoid any disappointment make sure you get clued up before you go.

 If you’re taking a sex toy in your carry-on luggage, make sure the batteries are removed or the travel lock is on, and you may wish to store it in a clear, labelled bag.
 This way, if your bag does go through a security check, then there will be no confusion as to what your little gadget really is.
 You may also want to consider taking a smaller product with you to avoid any embarrassment: a bullet vibrator is a lot less conspicuous than a big vibrator!

-If you’re planning on taking any cleaning products with you, make sure that the spray or cleaning fluid adheres to the liquid regulations and is placed in a clear bag, or alternative take along some cleaning fleeces.
-These look like make-up wipes so are quite conspicuous too.
+If you’re planning on taking any cleaning products with you, make sure that the spray or cleaning fluid adheres to the liquid regulations and is placed in a clear bag.

 There is a lot of pressure in the media to be “Beach Body Ready” and to attain the perfect summer figure, but a little mindfulness can go a long way.
 If you are suffering with body image issues, read up on the topic and research the different ways in which you can overcome these feelings of anxiety.

 Treating your body with respect can be great for both your physical and mental health.
 Take up some gentle exercise such as yoga or even going for a daily walk, make healthy food choices and stay hydrated.
 As long as you feel good in your own skin and feel healthy, then it doesn’t really matter what other people think about your appearance.